KatsanikJr/predictor-feedback-switched/README.md

 - `plots_IV_B.m` — plots for the example in Section V.B
 - `find_LMI_IV_B.m` — auxiliary BMI/LMI search for the matrices used in Section V.B

+## License

+Copyright Andreas Katsanikakis 2026.
+See LICENSE.txt for licensing information.

 ## Acknowledgements

 Funded by the European Union (ERC, C-NORA, 101088147).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.